SimoneRipamonti/Project/README.md

 #Installation istruction

-In order to make the code portable a docker virtual machine has been used.
+In order to make the code portable a docker virtual machine has been set thanks to the Dockerfile.

+Things to do in order to install the project are:

-1. So the first thing to do is checking if docker is installed.
+1. Checking if docker is installed.
-2. Clone the repo.
+2. Clone the git repo.
-2. Run the **run.sh** file.
+2. Run the **run.sh** file found in the git repo.

 Running **run.sh** file, these things are done:

+1. The doxygen documentation is generated inside the appropriate folders;
-1. The Dockerfile is executed and so all the project is compiled, run and saved in a docker image.
+2. The Dockerfile is executed and so all the project is compiled, run and saved in a docker image.
+By launching the Dockerfile, the different test-cases are already compiled and executed, inside the docker container, with the default data;
-2. The solutions folders of all the test-cases are exported from the docker container to the local computer in order to give the chance to open the **.png** image files that show the test-case graph solutions.
-This step is done thanks to a cycle that loops over all the case folders.
+3. The solutions folders of all the test-cases are exported from the docker container to the local computer in order to give the chance to open the .png images, that show the test-case graph solutions for the default data.
+In particular they are saved in folders named **case\_name_solutions**.
-3. The docker image can be access through a suitable container typing:

-         docker container run -it pacs_project /bin/bash
+4. The docker image can be access through a suitable container typing: docker container run -it pacs_project /bin/bash

+In order to see how to work with the program check the suitable section in the report.

 In order to see how the Dockerfile has been run check the appendix at the end of the report.

 #Content of the git repo